silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/13_i18n/index.md

 More information on what forms these plurals can take for various locales can be found on the [CLDR documentation](http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html)

-The ability to pluralise strings is provided through the `i18n::pluaralise` method, which is similar to the `i18n::_t` method, other than that it takes an additional `$count` argument.
+The ability to pluralise strings is provided through the `i18n::_t` method when supplied with a `{count}` argument and `|` pipe-delimiter provided with the default string.

+Plural forms can also be explicitly declared via the i18nEntityProvider interface in array-format with both a 'one' and 'other' key (as per the CLDR for the default `en` language).

 For instance, this is an example of how to correctly declare pluralisations for an object